TalhaAbbas8/sample-ninja-help/panelist-imported-select-file.md

 Variables **FIRST_NAME**, **LAST_NAME** and **EMAIL** are always required.

 ### Blank / NULL / unknown values
-If a panelist doesn't have value for example BIRTH_DATE you may leave the value blank.
+If a panelist doesn't have a value, (for example BIRTH_DATE), you may leave the value blank.
 If the target variable type is **checkbox** then all columns must be left blank.
 For example:

 ```
 FIRST_NAME,LAST_NAME,EMAIL,BIRTH_DATE,BREXIT:Yes,BREXIT:No